 - For Western contact Erika Basile, Director, Research Ethics, and at Waterloo contact Karen Pieters, Manager, Office of Research Ethics.

 - The REB administrators at each institution will then contact the other administrator to begin setting up requirements for a coordinated ethics review between the boards.

 - All research conducted between Waterloo and Western investigators will require a Principal Investigator (PI) to be named on the application along with a locally responsible investigator at each institution to be identified and named on the research ethics application.

 - For example, if the research is initiated by a Waterloo faculty member and conducted at Western the Waterloo faculty members is the person that is to be listed as the PI on the application form.
 A Western investigator is then listed on the application form as the locally responsible investigator.
 The PI may also be the locally responsible investigator for their home institution.

 - The initial application form to be used for this collaborative review process will be the Western application form.
 This is located on the Western website.

 - Waterloo investigators will also need to populate an application form in Waterloo’s online application system to ensure the application is assigned a number at Waterloo and a file created.

-- Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo and Western research ethics committees.
+- Ethics clearance to begin the research will be provided through one clearance notification certificate signed by both the Waterloo and Western research ethics boards.